kenesu-h/sys-hidplus-client-rs/README.md

 - On PlayStation controllers, this will be R1.
 - On Switch controllers, this will be R.
 - On GameCube controllers, this will be Z assuming you have Delfinovin setup.
+- On any other controllers, you get the point.

 Activating a controller will assign it to the first available slot, and will not override slots that are already connected.
 You may have to make a few button